Skip to main content

 There are two per-order mechanisms, used independently:

 • Per-order rule overrides (split_overrides) โ€” restate the whole policy for a single order: change each slot's rule (amount/percentage) and recipient.
-Override recipients may be a registered beneficiary_id or a Paysera account number paid directly, without prior registration.
+Override recipients may be a registered beneficiary_id, a Paysera account number paid directly without prior registration, or an inline beneficiary declaration.

 Activation required